djangocon/2019.djangocon.eu/hugo_site/content/visa.md

 # Visa
 If your country is not part of the [Schengen Agreement](https://www.schengenvisainfo.com/who-needs-schengen-visa/), you will need to request a tourist Visa in the Danish Embassy.
 We have spoken to the Danish Immigration Office and below we have compiled a list of attachments you will need to provide when requesting the travel document.
-Have in mind that this process can take up to 90 days, therefore we recommend starting it as soon as possible.
+Contact the local embassy for information on processing time.

 * An invitation letter from the DjangoCon Organiation Team